 Choose one that is relatively creamy.
-I prefer either unflavored pea or almond milk.
+I prefer either unflavored peas or almond milk.
 Others like flax, rice, or hemp milk are a bit too thin for this dish—but feel free to try it out yourself.
-Maybe stir away from plant milk that can easily overpower the overall taste, such as peanut or coconut milk.
-You want the vegetables to shine in this dish.

 Chickpeas are optional

-The chickpeas were an afterthought in this dish.
-It definitely adds extra protein to a hearty meal, and I love their fibrous bite.
-Although I have not tried it before, I imagine that canned cannellini beans could work as well.
+Chickpeas were an afterthought in this dish.
+It adds extra protein to a hearty meal, and I love its fibrous bite.
+Although I have not tried it before, I imagine that canned cannellini beans could also work.

 Nutritional yeast makes it extra creamy

-I'll admit that I am a bit obsessed lately with adding this to my cooked vegetables.
-Besides that, it is packed with nutrients such as B-vitamins, folic acid, zinc, selenium, and protein; it also adds tons of flavor to this stew—almost cheesy, umami-like but much lighter and heartier.
-A couple of tablespoons is enough to add richness to this stew.
+I'll admit that I have been a bit obsessed lately with adding this to my cooked vegetables.
+It adds tons of flavor to this stew—almost cheesy, umami-like but much lighter and heartier.
+A couple of tablespoons is enough to add richness.

 Don't have it on hand?
-An alternative option is to add some powdered vegetable broth or parmesan cheese if you don't mind dairy.
+An alternative option is adding powdered vegetable broth or parmesan cheese if you don't mind dairy.

 A large yellow onion adds a touch of sweetness when cooked.
 Shallots or spring onions are great options too.